seraogianluca/RoomBooking/docs/Manual.md

 ```

 ## 3. Administration Overview
-The administration interface has been designed to make inserting the main information that the system need for a quick and easy to implement.

-For user the administration session you have to login with an administrator user.
+To login as administrator you have to insert an administrator email.

-**Administrator Case:**

 ```
 Insert your Email > demo@admin.unipi.it
 ```

-The main menu offer to the administrator several actions that can be perfomed:
+The main menu offers to the administrator several actions:

 ```
 Welcome admin